Temperamental Chucklefuck and friends - what content creators can learn from the true story of 3 cats who held a Vitamix hostage

 At least it is, so far.

-23 days into this year and nearly two years into the Covid-19 induced, global lockdown, the ridiculous story of three cats and the Vitamix box they love and won’t leave the F alone, is the endurance story we didn’t know we needed.
+Twenty-three days into this year and nearly two years into the COVID-19-induced global lockdown, the ridiculous story of three cats and the Vitamix box they love and won’t leave the F alone, is the endurance story we didn’t know we needed.

 If you haven’t seen the Global News or Washington Post articles or all the other social media coverage this story has generated, let me sum up the details like this:

-2. Their three cats took an immediate and unending (read obsessive) interest in the box that has had them sitting atop it guarding it like a prized dead bird.
+• Their three cats took an immediate and unending (read obsessive) interest in the box that has had them sitting atop it, guarding it like a prized dead bird.

-3. When I say, “unending interest” I mean the floofs now live on top of the box 24/7.
+• When I say “unending interest,” I mean the floofs now live on top of the box 24/7.
 They have shifts.
-This is now their life’s purpose - guarding the Vitamix box so that it can never be opened and their human servants can kiss their smoothie dreams goodbye.
+This is now their life’s purpose—guarding the Vitamix box so that it can never be opened and their human servants can kiss their smoothie dreams goodbye.

-But it’s Jessica’s writing talents documenting the ordeal that has truly taken this random story into the consciousness of millions who are eagerly following the saga as it continues.
+But it’s Jessica’s writing talents documenting the ordeal that have truly taken this random story into the consciousness of millions who are eagerly following the saga as it continues.

 Even Vitamix has noticed and tried to help resolve the hostage situation by sending new decoy boxes to the home.